 Only 35 per cent of women diagnosed with ovarian cancer in the UK survive their disease for ten years or more.
 Survival from ovarian cancer is much worse than for many other cancers, due to late diagnosis and a lack of effective treatment options.
 Research into new treatments lags significantly behind other cancer types.
 Funding is urgently required to support exciting new ideas, driving these to become the new treatments that are so desperately needed.

 In a short period of time, Target Ovarian Cancer has developed a reputation as a funder of high quality research.
-We have already committed over £850,000 to seven outstanding projects, selected through open competition.
+We have already committed over £1.25 million to nine outstanding projects, selected through open competition.

 In recent years there has been a worrying decline in the UK’s spend on ovarian cancer research and this needs to be reversed.
 Public spend on ovarian cancer research has decreased by 34 per cent in five years, from £12.9m in 2011 to £8.5m in 20161.
 Therefore, there is an urgent need for Target Ovarian Cancer to boost substantially the amount it spends on research.